 - Protective without being overly aggressive

-Their balanced temperament makes them both loving companions and reliable watchdogs.
+Their balanced temperament makes them both affectionate companions and reliable watchdogs.

 Affectionate and People-Oriented Nature

-Boxers are extremely people-focused and thrive on close human interaction.
+Boxers are extremely people-focused and thrive on close interaction.

 Affection-related behaviors: